peerplays-network/BookiePro/README.md

 // If compiling for linux the gettext package is required.
 $ brew install gettext

+// To Update the submodule with the latest code in develop.
+$ npm run update-submodules

 // Compile the electron app.
 $ npm run dist